Learn

 Active traders who buy and sell frequently are almost always paying short-term rates, which can be up to 37%.
 Long-term holders who bought and held for over a year benefit from the lower rates.
 This is a meaningful incentive to think twice before that impulsive trade.
 High earners may also owe the 3.8% Net Investment Income Tax (NIIT) on top of capital gains rates.

 Whatever method you choose, you must apply it consistently and be able to specifically identify each lot.
-Clarity's cost basis tracking supports all three methods and uses FIFO by default, with wash sale detection built in.
+Clarity's cost basis tracking supports all three methods and uses FIFO by default, with lot-level gain and loss tracking built in.

 Decentralized finance introduces layers of complexity that make traditional crypto taxes look simple: